TheBlu/TradingGame/README.md

 # TradingGame

-This is a game where you can trade Hydrogen, Helium and Wine between Estonia, France and Greece, built using Godot Engine.
+This is a game where you can trade various goods between different locations, built using Godot Engine.
-You can modify types of goods and the trading locations to meet your tastes in the Location.scn class.
+You can modify the types of goods and the trading locations to meet your tastes in the Location.scn class.
+Any suggestions/ideas are very welcome.
+You can contact me at tanel58@hotmail.com or at #godotengine on Freenode(if I'm there).

-The format looks like this:
+The format of locationdata looks like this:
 ```

 # Set locations